dotchev/fireup/README.md

 #### processes

-List of processes to Start
+Each property describes a processes to start.

-#### name

-Process name.
-Identifies the process in the output.
+The property name is the process name.

 #### cmd

 Shell command to start the Process
+_Mandatory_

 #### env